 “Ricin is a highly toxic component that inhibits protein synthesis,” according to ASPCA Animal Poison Control.
 The organization notes that “ingestion of as little as 1 ounce of seeds can be lethal.”

 A Few More Toxic Plants for Pets

-Besides the list you saw above, toxic plants also include:
+Besides those listed above, other toxic plants include:

 - And many more

-When you plan your garden, take stock of your planting areas
+When you go to plant your pet-safe garden, take stock of your planting areas:

 - Remove any flora that could potentially harm your pets.